apache/ofbiz-tools/documentation/BuildBot/BuildBot.md

 Note though that with our last config (see [INFRA-15394](https://issues.apache.org/jira/browse/INFRA-15394)) the ofbizTrunkFrameworkPlugins and ofbizBranch17FrameworkPlugins builders are dependent and respectively automatically launched by the ofbizTrunkFramework and ofbizBranch17Framework builders but only on commits.
 So if you use an IRC command like `force build ofbizTrunkFramework` only this builder will be launched not the dependent ofbizTrunkFrameworkPlugins.

+### Randon conflicts on port 8080 during tests
+One case which comes back from time to time is a conflit on port 8080 due to the automatic startup of tomcat.
+It's  due to security patches being applied on Silvanus (one of 3 the servers BuildBot uses for OFBiz, hence the random aspect, only Sylvanus is concerned).
+In such case we need to ask infra to manually disable Tomcat on Silvanus.
+This happened 4th already, last case was  [INFRA-15829](https://issues.apache.org/jira/browse/INFRA-15829)) where things are best explained.